Dans-labs/memento-lod/README.md

 Linked Open Data framework with Memento protocol

-Memento LOD consists of REST API with Flask and Elasticsearch as backend.
+Memento LOD consists of REST API with Flask, mySQL, MongoDB as files storage and Elasticsearch as search engine.

 Install docker, docker-compose (pip install docker-compose and type

 ```
-./startContainers.sh
+./start.sh
 ```

 Then go to `http://${DOCKER_MACHINE_IP}:5000/info` to access elasticsearch info page